THE FOLLOWING MAY NOT BE REPRODUCED

 a computer, or by some other method?

-Until a decade and a half ago, I did designs on paper using a plastic template.
-However, one cannot deny the ease of making design changes to a computer lighting plot versus a paper one.
+Until a about two decades ago, I did designs on paper using a plastic template.
+However, one cannot deny the ease of making changes to a computer lighting plot versus a paper one.
 So I currently design only using a computer.
-Now, this does not include the initial impressions; I typically commit those by hand on to paper at the early rehearsals.
+Now, this does not include my initial impressions; as mentioned previously, I typically commit those by hand on to paper at the early rehearsals.
 I take the papers home and transfer the ideas to a computer file.
-On rare occasions, I have taken a laptop to a rehearsal and done designs and updates "live", but it's not the norm for me.
+Early on, I sometimes took a laptop to rehearsals and did designs and updates "live", but it wasn't the norm for me.
 I like to think about changes at home away from the venue before committing them to the design.
+As such, I don't bring a laptop any more.

-Regardless of how it has been done, after each update is put into the computer, I print out the revised plot and use that paper copy at rehearsals to pencil in alterations, subtractions and/or additions.
-Then those changes are saved in the computer and a new printout is taken to the next rehearsal.
+Regardless of how it is done, after each update is put into the computer, I print out the revised plot and use that paper copy at rehearsals to pencil in alterations, subtractions and/or additions.
+Then those changes are saved in the computer that night or the next day while they're fresh in my mind, and a new printout is taken to the next rehearsal.
 Eventually I arrive at a final, or close to final, plot that can be given to the crew for the hang.
-If need be, I type a file for a dimmer patch and also print that out, but dimmer circuit numbers have sometimes been included on the plot next to each light.
+If need be, I type a file for a board and dimmer patch, and also print that out.
+Sometimes though, board and dimmer circuit numbers have sometimes been included on the plot next to each light.
 All these printouts give me a nice series of plots for my archives that show the evolution of that particular lighting design.

 Are you using sophisticated computer software?

 No, not at all.
 I don't think it's necessary.
 I don't care about seeing the plot from various angles and I rarely design to scale.
 I design to position.
-I guess I have been doing it long enough that I can easily envision what I create.
+I guess I have been doing it long enough that I can easily envision what I want to create.
 So it's not necessary to have every aspect of my plot shown to me by a computer through various perspective renderings.
-I simply place fixtures in the locations required and usually need only know which fixture is next to what on the pipe or truss, and its rough position in relation to the stage.
+I simply place fixtures in the locations required and usually need only know which fixture is next to what on the pipe or truss, and its rough position in relation to the stage and the set.

 As such, I use a basic Paint program (NeoPaint for DOS) in which I have designed my own lighting symbols.
 (There are commercial symbols available, but I never liked them.)
-When working on a design I open two windows, one with the plot and the other with the fixture symbols.
+When working on a design I open two panes (windows), one with the plot and the other with the fixture symbols.
 I then copy & paste each symbol into the new plot as it is needed.
 This operation is done very quickly via keyboard shortcuts save for the selection of the required symbol.
 For banks of lights, I have representations of three, four, five and six fixtures in my symbol inventory so as to save copying & pasting each one individually.
-Also included are barndoors, floor bases, stands, followspots and so on.
+Also included are barndoors, floor bases, stands, followspots, special effects lighting and so on.

-This method saves time and effort because the hang points have already
+This latter method saves time and effort because the hang points have

-been established, as well as many of the symbols for the fixtures I will
+already been established, as well as many of the symbols for the fixtures

 Since you are not using mainstream software,